karlostuazon/ACL-Injury-Classification-System/README.md

-# ACL Predict - ACL Injury Classification System utilizing CNNs and MRIs
+# ACL Injury Classification System utilizing CNNs and MRIs

 - A web-based decision support tool for assessing and diagnosing ACL injury utilizing knee MRIs.
 - Integrated the best performing CNN model out of 144 tested models based on AUC, F1 Score, and Recall.